seh/rules_jsonnet/README.md

     WORKSPACE
     workflows/
         BUILD
-        workflow.jsonnet
+        workflow.libsonnet
         wordcount.jsonnet
         intersection.jsonnet
 ```

-Say that `workflow.jsonnet` is a base configuration library for a workflow
+Say that `workflow.libsonnet` is a base configuration library for a workflow
 scheduling system and `wordcount.jsonnet` and `intersection.jsonnet` both
-import `workflow.jsonnet` to define workflows for performing a wordcount and
+import `workflow.libsonnet` to define workflows for performing a wordcount and
 intersection of two files, respectively.

-First, create a `jsonnet_library` target with `workflow.jsonnet`:
+First, create a `jsonnet_library` target with `workflow.libsonnet`:

 `workflows/BUILD`: